yarcub/twiliojs-redux/README.md

 ## Motivation
 A learning experience with redux and Twilio's javascript SDK.
 Feel free to improve.
-Versioning follows the version number of Twilio javascript SDK.
-Currently 1.2.0.
+Major and minor versions follow the version number of Twilio javascript SDK.
+Currently 1.2

 ## How to